evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4132_smart_contract_permissions.md

 DSRoles roles = new DSRoles();
 storage.setAuthority(roles);

-// assign an account id to a role (role 0 is an owner like role in this example) roles.setUserRole(msg.sender, 0, true);
+// assign an identitiy to a role (role 0 is an owner like role in this example) roles.setUserRole(msg.sender, 0, true);

 // grant this role permission (capability) to a function